Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 | 1 | 5,084 | 1,409 | 27.71% |
 | 2 | 4,590 | 348 | 7.58% |

-Customers with three or four products recorded extremely high churn rates.
-However, these groups contained only **266** and **60** customers respectively, so the results should be investigated rather than generalised.
+Customers with three or four products had extremely high churn rates.
+However, these groups contained only **266** and **60** customers respectively, so the results need further investigation and should not be generalised.
 Customers with two products had the lowest churn rate.

 ### Churn by activity status